 NAFLD is a serious health problem because it can lead to permanent scarring (cirrhosis), and eventually to cancer and liver function abnormalities.
 Dangerous complications arise when requiring liver transplantation.
-Furthermore, NAFLD contributes to an increased risk of cardiovascular disease, such as diabetes and atherosclerosis.
+Furthermore, NAFLD contributes to an increased risk ofcardiovascular disease, Such as diabetes and atherosclerosis.
 NAFLD is diagnosed when the accumulation of fat in the body is greater than 5% of the hepatocytes (the cells that make up the liver).
 It is estimated that approximately 1 billion people around the world can be NAFLD.
 In the early stages of the disease can be cured with diet and lifestyle changes such as weight loss, but it can progress and lead to more serious liver disease.
-Until now, a lot of discussion about whether a sufficient weight loss, while the new findings suggest that it is important also part of the diet, not the number of calories consumed.
+Until now, a lot of discussion about whether a weight loss sufficient, while the new findings suggest that it is important also part of the diet, not the number of calories consumed.

 The Rotterdam Study - permanent demographic study, which is carried out in the Netherlands.
 The study involved 3 440, of which 1040 (30%) were thin (body mass index [BMI] less than 25 kg / m2) and 2400 (70%) were overweight (BMI 25 kg / m2 or more).
 The median age was 71 years, and NAFLD, according abdominal ultrasound, was present at 1191 (35%) of the participants.
-Macronutrients consumption was recorded by use of a questionnaire on the frequency and the products analyzed using the method of power density (energy percent).
+Macronutrients consumption was recorded by a questionnaire on the frequency of use of products and analyzed using the method of power density (energy percent).

 Significant association between NAFLD and macronutrients found mainly in people who are overweight.
 The results showed that total protein associated with higher coefficients of NAFLD, and this association was mainly determined by animal protein.
 In addition, a diet rich in mono and disaccharides linked to a lesser likelihood of NAFLD.
 The results once again stressed the need for a varied diet.

-According to Professor Philip Newsome, the use of animal protein should be considered when counseling patients with the disease risk.
+According to Professor Philip Newsome, the use of animal protein should be considered when counseling patients at risk of developing the disease.